3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-Integrating numerically Eq.
-(107), we plot the radial time equation (Fig. 6) for this bound state.
-The electron moves between two radial extremities $r=(4-2\, \sqrt{2})\, a_o$ and $r=(4+2\, \sqrt{2})\, a_o$, and describes different trajectories for the same state.
-All these trajectories pass throw some points constituting nodes.
-These nodes are situated at $r=(4-2\, \sqrt{2})\, a_o$ and $r=(4+2\, \sqrt{2})\, a_o$ corresponding to the vanishing values of the radial velocity given by Eq.
-(107).
+Integrating numerically Eq. (\ref{radtime21}), we plot the radial time equation (Fig.6) for this bound state.
+The electron moves between two radial extremities $r=(4-2\sqrt{2})a_o$ and $r=(4+2\sqrt{2})a_o$ constituting nodes for the different trajectories that the electron traces.
+At the nodes positions the radial velocity given by Eq. (\ref{radtime21}) vanishes.

-Taking Eqs.
-(105), (106) and (92) into Eqs.
-(78), (79) and (80), we get
+Taking Eqs. (\ref{radmom21}), (\ref{thetamom21}) and (\ref{phimom21}) into Eqs. (\ref{quardyn}), (\ref{quathetadyn}) and (\ref{quaphidyn}), we get